bgoonz/gists-revamp/by-extension/markdown/dontneedjQuerry.md

   - isPlainObject

-  Check to see if an object is a plain object (created using “{}” or “new Object”).
+  Check to see if an object is a plain object (created using “{} " or “new Object ").

   ```js
   // jQuery